Minimum wage hike out of order for COVID relief bill, Senate parliamentarian rules

 Specifically, the wage increase affected more of the budget than drilling for oil in the Arctic National Wildlife Refuge or eliminating the Obamacare individual mandate tax penalty.
 Both of those policies were allowed in Republicans’ 2017 tax cut bill, which was also passed through reconciliation, and Mr. Sanders had argued that should pave the way for the wage hike to be allowed this year.

-Even without the parliamentarian’s ruling, a $15 wage hike is in trouble.
+Even without the parliamentarian’s ruling, a $15 wage hike had already been in trouble.

 In a Senate divided 50-50, with the GOP seemingly unified against a $15 rate, all Democrats would have to back the plan, with the tie-breaking vote of Vice President Kamala Harris putting the policy over the top.